 The objective of the project at DEVELOP Langley was to assist the TFS in preparing for future wildfires by expanding upon a drought severity index (DSI) created during the summer 2013 Great Plains Agriculture project.
 This will allow the TFS to identify what geographical locations within the state of Texas are the most prone to wildfire disasters and where water resources may be concentrated in order to fight them efficiently.
 The DSI was also compared to other drought severity indices, such as the PDSI currently used by the TWRI.

 The causal factors of wildfires are nearly impossible to pre-emptively determine as many of the ignition sources tend to be people who accidently or deliberately set fires.
 However, the contributing factors to wildfires may very well give an indication of what areas are more prone to ignition and sustaining the fires than others.
-The Food and Agriculture Organization lists these factors as drought conditions, fire weather conditions, available fuel, landscape homogeneity, forest/shrub-land/grassland conditions, land management practices, and governing policies (Williams et al., 2012).
-While the Summer 2015 Texas Disasters team at the John C. Stennis Space Center had analyzed landscape homogeneity and vegetation species vulnerable to ignitions, the scope of our project encompassed drought conditions and available fuel based on those conditions.
+The Food and Agriculture Organization lists these factors as drought conditions: fire weather conditions, available fuel, landscape homogeneity, forest/shrub-land/grassland conditions, land management practices, and governing policies (Williams et al., 2012).
+While the Summer 2015 Texas Disasters DEVELOP team at NASA’s John C. Stennis Space Center analyzed landscape homogeneity and vegetation species vulnerable to ignitions, the scope of our project encompassed drought conditions and available fuel based on those conditions.
 Ignition potential is greatly related to the moisture content of vegetation which, in turn, is closely linked to the components of the Universal Triangle: soil moisture, temperature and vegetation (Wu, 2012).
 While other indices are heavily reliant on temperature and precipitation readings, such as the widely used PDSI and the Standard Precipitation Index (SPI), soil moisture in the root zone is a more critical component of vegetative stress than the actual amounts of precipitation (Wang, 2000).
 Therefore, this project aimed at integrating temperature, soil moisture, vegetation and soil moisture.

 Study Area

-The area being studied for this project is the state of Texas, which encompasses 268,820 square miles in total sum.
+The area being studied for this project was the state of Texas, which encompasses 268,820 square miles in total sum.
 The ecological regions within this territory are vast, and their unique environments should be given equal consideration when planning for disasters at the scale assigned to this project (Fig. 1).
 From the Chihuahuan Deserts in the west, to the Gulf Coastal Plains and Cross Timbers in the east, the factors contributing to drought will affect each of these regions differently.

 Study Period